Wine and Chocolate Pairings You Should Try At Least Once

 Similarities: The creamy sweetness of milk chocolate requires a wine that can hold up to its smooth, silky texture.
 Here are some options:

-- Try a pinot noir for a light-bodied, sweet, and tannic complement.
-Are you not into pinot?
+- Try a Pinot Noir for a light-bodied, sweet, and tannic complement.
+Are you not into Pinot?
 Opt for a port from Portugal for a fruit-forward tasting experience.

 - White wines, like a Riesling or Pinot Gris, that are lighter and semi-sweet are also a delight when paired with milk chocolate.